 COVID-19 has caused a huge change to home working.
-It seems likely that the future will mean spending much more time in our homes both working and living.
-But, will this shift allow for a revisit to building purpose-built mixed-use live/work units in the UK.
+It seems likely that the future will mean spending much more time in our homes, both working and living.
+But, will this shift allow for a revisit to building mixed-use live/work units in the UK?
 We think so.

 This is a concept that emerged in the UK in the 1990s.
-However, it fell out of popularity again by the middle of the 2000s and is definitely making a comeback now.
-But but when it comes to getting a live/work mortgage most lenders have not yet recognized the opportunity due to the sui generis (of their own type) nature of the property.
+However, it fell out of popularity again by the middle of the 2000s.
+But it is definitely making a comeback now.
+But when it comes to getting a live/work mortgage, most lenders have not yet recognized the opportunity due to the sui generis (of their own type) nature of the property.

 A “live/work” unit is built to allow a home to operate as a base from which to run a business.
 It is compulsory to run a business from the unit, so it’s not permitted to use the unit solely for residential use.

 History of live/work

 The modern idea of live/work housing schemes was originally influenced by ‘loft living’, and it emerged in the United States.
 It was a way to redevelop inner city areas made obsolete by the collapse of the American manufacturing industry.
 In the 1980s, the call for ‘loft living’ led to the gentrification of a number of communities in America.
 As a result, it started to emerge in the UK in the early 1990s.

 Subsequently, several local authorities in the London region welcomed it, with boroughs developing Supplementary Planning Guidelines for this form of development.
 This permitted some aspects of development control over the distinction within the apartments of ‘live’ and ‘work’ areas.

 Developers effectively challenged the guidance restrictions, especially the criteria for work space and the amount of affordable housing.
 This resulted in distrust within some planning authorities, with many seeing the idea as a way to counteract planning controls with projects mostly returning to residential use alone.